dat-ecosystem/dat/docs/rest-api.md

 ## POST /api/rows/:key/:filename

-Uploads an attachment to a row by key.
+Uploads a blob to a row by key.

 - The row must exist already.
 - You must also specify the current version of the existing row in the querystring as `version`